umassdgithub/Fall-2023-DataViz/Major-Assignment-2/README.md

 2. **Create Geospatial Visualizations:** Modify the data and create three new geospatial visualizations on one horizontally centered page:
     - Top: Population in 1980 (10 points)
     - Middle: Population change between 2010 and 2000 in each town (10/100 points)
-    - Bottom: Color the map by County (30/100 points)
+    - Bottom: Color the map by County(30/100 points)
-        - Add interaction (mouse enter/mouse leave) to change the color for each county (20/100 points).
+        - Add interaction (mouse enter/mouse leave) highlight each county on hover (20/100 points).

 3. **Add Tooltip DIV Element:** Add an HTML DIV element to show data for each county when the mouse enters the county on each map (20/100 points).

 4. **Page Styling:** Add a title (H1) for the assignment at the top center of the page and your name below it (H3).
 Style the page and center the SVG using a div (10/100 points).

 5. **GitHub Webpage:** Create a GitHub webpage for the visualization (10/100 points).
+6. **Bonus Point** Color code the Counties by Gini-index (2017).

 Note: You only need the topojson file for this assignment.